ideaportriga/nexus-bridge/README.md

 [Wiki](/../wikis/home)

 ## Structure
+* `PUBLIC` contains the several files:
+  * `HLSCaseFormAppletPR.js` - the ex .
+This example will not work on the Sample Siebel Database, as some modifications of HLS Case Form Applet were done to make this example working.
+  *
+* `dist` - the compiled files
-* `src` - N19Helper files
+* `src` - N19Helper source files
-* `PUBLIC` - contains some crazy examples of usage, not applicable for review
+* `vue_example\example` - very simple example of using the helper class, just to demonstrate the basic capabilities, everything is inlined and compatible with IE11 without compilation.